ethereum/c-kzg-4844/bindings/java/README.md

 ## Prerequisites

 * libblst.a is available in ../../blst/ directory.
 Follow the instructions in the home README.md.
-* JAVA_HOME environment variable is set.
+* JAVA_HOME environment variable is set to a jdk with `include` folder containing jni.

 ## Windows